Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 Protein comes in a variety of forms, each with its own benefits:

 • Powder: The most popular form.
-Convenient for making cocktails and allows for precise dosing of portions.
+Convenient for making cocktails and allowing for precise dosing.

-• Ready-to-drink shakes: Ideal for those who lead an active lifestyle and don’t want to spend time preparing them.
-However, they can be more expensive than powders.
+• Ready-to-drink shakes: Ideal for those with an active lifestyle and don't want to spend time preparing them.
+However, they can be more expensive than powdered shakes.

 • Bars: A great snack option.
-However, they may be higher in carbs and fat.
+However, they can be higher in carbohydrates and fat.

 • Capsules: More often found in complex supplements, where protein is supplemented with vitamins and amino acids.